The Emperor’s New Clothes

 I actually enjoyed Liz’s composition.
-Clearly Liz doesn’t really understand abstractionism, since there was some structure within her piece to give the listener something to find beyond whatever happens to emerge from the vacant space created by a presentation devoid of any redeeming qualities.
+Clearly Liz doesn’t really understand abstractionism, since there was some structure within her piece to give the listener something to find beyond whatever happens to emerge from the vacant space created by the absence of actual art.
 That is a big part of why I liked it.

-I can’t claim ignorance as a shield unfortunately.
+Unfortunately, I can’t claim ignorance as a shield.
 I helped somewhat with editing the narrative that Liz and her partner presented.
 I can sing along to the siren song of modern art.
 I understand what it is that I’m supposed to see in this kind of presentation or performance.
 But knowing the lingo and arguments doesn’t make me an adherent.
 This emperor is naked.
-The vast majority of the art, visual or aural, is void of that which makes meaning, or so I claim.
+The vast majority of the art within my current environment, visual or aural, is void of that which makes meaning, or so I claim.
 But that means nothing to the anointed.

 I am the unwashed.
 My lack of appreciation for meaninglessness, or, better stated, my inability to see deep meaning where it isn’t inherently present, gives the anointed the right to discount my views.
 They are free to mock my ignorance and congratulate themselves on their sophistication.
 Where I see a fat, weak, hairy, ugly diseased old man strutting naked through the streets, they see gilded robes of richest purple adorning a king.